-CODE NAME OF MODULE NQF level Credits PSHD6814 First semester Advanced Developmental Psychology: This module aims to equip students with an in-depth understanding of normal human development throughout the life span.
+CODE NAME OF MODULE NQF level Credits PSHD6814 Advanced Developmental Psychology: This 8 16 First module aims to equip students with an in-depth semester understanding of normal human development throughout the life span.
 This includes knowledge of the issues and theories of development, in-depth knowledge of the different areas in development, and knowledge of the life stages and development tasks from conception to death.
-Students are expected to develop the skill to integrate and apply the abovementioned to case studies.
-Module coordinator: Dr F. Tadi, SG 6, Tel: +27 51 401 9313, tadinf@ufs.ac.za Module moderator: Prof. L. Naudé, SG 111, Tel: +27 514012189, naudel@ufs.ac.za 8 16 PSHT6814 First semester Advanced Psychotherapy and Ethics: This module aims to equip students with advanced knowledge of various psychotherapeutic approaches and the ability to evaluate the suitability of these approaches in various contexts critically.
+Students are expected to develop the skill to integrate and apply the above- mentioned to case studies.
+Module coordinator: Dr F. Tadi, SG 6, Tel: +27 51 401 9313, tadinf@ufs.ac.za Module moderator: Prof. L. Naudé, SG 111, Tel: +27 514012189, naudel@ufs.ac.za PSHT6814 Advanced Psychotherapy and Ethics: This module 8 16 First aims to equip students with advanced knowledge of semester various psychotherapeutic approaches and the ability to evaluate the suitability of these approaches in various contexts critically.
 In addition to this, students are expected to demonstrate the competence to approach complex dilemmas that might arise during a psychotherapeutic process with the needed ethical sensitivity and responsible practice.
 Students are also encouraged to reflect on their professional development as future therapists.
-Module coordinator: Prof L. Naudé, SG 111, Tel: +27 51 401 2189, naudel@ufs.ac.za Module moderator: Mr H. Taylor, SG 204, Tel: +27 51 401 9322, taylorhw@ufs.ac.za 8 16
+Module coordinator: Prof L. Naudé, SG 111, Tel: +27 51 401 2189, naudel@ufs.ac.za Module moderator: Mr H.W.
+Taylor, SG 204, Tel: +27 51 401 9322, taylorhw@ufs.ac.za